swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 b) **Root of infusion**: Please select the root of the infused islets from ‘Intrahepatic’, ‘Portal vein infusion’ or ‘Other’.
 In case of ‘Other’, please indicate the root of infusion in the comment field.

 c) **Early allograft dysfunction (DGF)**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a possible early allograft dysfunction).
 When selecting ‘Yes’, please fill in the start and the stop date of the delayed graft function (DGF) accordingly.

 .. image:: IsletBL1.png

-Please enter Primary non-function, How to enter a PNF in 3LC and Biopsies after a PNF or graft loss as in `here <https://3lc-doc.readthedocs.io/en/latest/organ.html#primary-non-function>`_.
+Please enter Primary non-function.
+How to enter a PNF in 3LC and Biopsies after a PNF or graft loss as in `here <https://3lc-doc.readthedocs.io/en/latest/organ.html#primary-non-function>`_.

 Minimal Data in Islets Baseline
 ----------------------------------